Information about divorce procedure in Japan

 The parent without parental custody may be required to pay child support.
 There are certain standards for the amount of child support.
 See the page about child support.

 When a couple ends up with divorce led by problems such as act of cheating or domestic violence, the one who caused the problem will have to pay the adequate amount as the damage.

 Generally, all of the properties accumulated during the marriage will be subject to the property division.
 Marital properties will be generally divided in half between the couple.

 The claim for property division needs to be filed WITHIN 2 YEARS after the divorce.

 Pension division will be made based on pension benefits division information provided by Japan Pension Service.

 3, Visa matters after the divorce

 When you have a spouse visa, your visa can’t be renewed after divorce.
 You are required to change your visa status if you plan to stay in Japan.

 About the actual procedure for divorce in Japan, see this page for information.

 If you need legal help about divorce, see an attorney (Bengoshi lawyer) for consultation.
-Attorney (Bengoshi) is the only license which can support the legal procedure about divorce in Japan.
+Attorney (Bengoshi) can support legal procedures about divorce in Japan.